DeepakVadgama/deepakvadgama.github.io/_posts/blog/2017-01-23-spring-boot-wonders.md

 - Using @CreatedDate and @ModifiedDate annotations on entity fields is enough for those columns to be populated each time a record is created or updated.
-- Using @CreatedBy and @ModifiedBy annotations allow to insert which user created/updated the records.
-For this Spring needs to know who is the auditor, which needs to be configured.
+- Using @CreatedBy and @ModifiedBy annotations allow to insert user who created/updated the record.
+For this, Spring needs to know who is the auditor.
+This auditor can be configured with few lines of code.
-- Ofcourse, the modified fields only store data related to latest update.
+- The modified-date and modified-by fields only store data related to latest update.

 {% highlight java %}